watermeleon/shortcut_mechanisms/robin_nlp/actor_dataset_generator/README.md

 ### Step 1: get actors and actress list
 We the imdb metadata to obtain a file with male actor names and female actor names.
-- Follow the steps in `get_famous_actors.ipynb` to download and process the csv file.
+- Run the file `get_famous_actors.py` to download and process the csv file.
 - Results in a file `actornames.npy` and `actress_names.npy`

 ### Step 2: Find actor names in the IMDB review dataset